rbwestmoreland/scripts/raspberry-pi/README.md

 # Raspberry Pi
-A collection of various scripts for Raspberry Pi.
+A collection of scripts for Raspberry Pi.

 ## How to Run?
 - SSH into your Raspberry Pi